Information and Facts about the Physical Bible

 Over 2,000 different languages have translated individual portions of the Bible.

-The United Bible Society is a global fellowship of around 150 Bible groups translating, publishing, and distributing the Bible worldwide.
+The United Bible Society is a global fellowship of 150 Bible groups that translate, publish, and distribute the Bible worldwide.

-The creation of the Bible begins with copies of the original Hebrew and Greek texts, followed by translations .
+Creation of the Bible begins with copies of the original Hebrew and Greek texts, followed by translations.

-The most popular and well-studied versions are the NIV and KJV, which scholars have worked on to make accurate translations.
+Some of the most popular and well-studied Bible versions are the NIV and KJV, which scholars worked hard on to make accurate translations.

 The New King James Version (NKJV) Protestant Bible is perhaps the most popular.

-The sale of the New International Version (NIV) surpassed King James recently.
+Sales of the New International Version (NIV) recently surpassed the sales of the King James version.

-However, it did not necessarily surpass King James in terms of general use.
+However, the NIV did not necessarily surpass the King James in terms of general use.

 The Bible is a bound collection of "individual books" translated from ancient manuscripts.

-Facts concerning the physical Bible depend on the translation and which version.
+Facts concerning the physical Bible depend on the translation and version.

 The results vary depending on the websites consulted, the Bible used, and the revision referred to.